 A few other cool things we saw during Day 2:

-One word about the accommodation, since it’s in such a remote location, all the accommodations were hostels with no showers and electricity.
+One word about the accommodation on the Salt Flat, since it’s in such a remote location, all the accommodations were hostels with no showers and electricity.
 Each car stays in the same dorm with a private bathroom, but there is no heating in the hostel so make sure to wear layers to bed.

 The highlight of the day was the hot spring.
 Since we stayed about 6 minute walking distance to the hot spring, we could go anytime we wanted.
 Our group ended up going around sunset after we checked into our hostel.
 Since only our group and Red Planet are staying near the hot spring, we ended up having the place all to ourselves for sunset.
 The entrance fee for the hot spring is 5Bs.
 If you just want to dip your feet in, then it’s free.
 There is a changing room at the hot spring, but there is no lights in the changing room so bring flashlight or head lamp and towel.
 This is also where having a hanger was extremely helpful to dry the wet swimsuit and towel.

-I think this sunset was even more stunning than the one the day before.
-Similarly, the Milky Way was more clear today since we were at an even higher altitude.
+I think this sunset in Bolivia was even more stunning than the one the day before.
+Similarly, the Milky Way was more clear today since we were at an even higher altitude on the salt flat.
 It was well worth the sub freezing temperature to capture this.

 Day 3 – Dali Desert, Chilean Border, Green Lagoon

-We actually spent most of Day 3 driving back to Uyuni.
+We actually spent most of Day 3 of the salt flat tour driving back to Uyuni.
 If you are not short on time, it’s actually a better option to get dropped off at the Chilean border and cross into Chile.
 It’s a lot more efficient and you are not wasting the whole day driving back.
 Meanwhile for the rest of us, we saw more deserts and lagoons.

 The highlight (and a surprise) came in the afternoon about 2 hours from Uyuni.
 Our guide took us into this secret valley that had an incredible landscape.